‘Plan for chaos’: Roster upheaval dominates college hoops | Times Leader

 At minimum, coaches face tougher decisions for building a roster for the season ahead, much less trying to map out years beyond.

-“It’s a headache,” said Miami coach Jim Larranaga, fresh off the program’s .
+“It’s a headache,” said Miami coach Jim Larranaga, fresh off the program’s first run to the NCAA Elite Eight.
 “Right now we have four seniors.
 I’d love to replace four seniors with four kids in high school.
 But that will make us so young next year that we can’t compete against the older and more experienced teams.
 So it’s a constant balancing.
 It’s like a seesaw.”

 The challenge begins with determining how to use a program’s annual allotment of 13 scholarships.
 For many coaches, there’s little benefit to using them all, starting with the odds that players seeing little action will bolt.